gvaldez/cryptora/README.md

 - **MongoDB**: A NoSQL database used for storing real-time cryptocurrency quotes.

-- **Redis**: A NoSQL storage solution used for saving cryptocurrency price history (prices and timestamps).

 - **Binance API**: External API for retrieving up-to-date cryptocurrency price information in real-time.

 - **Ta4j**: A library used for analyzing price movements, including growth and decline of cryptocurrencies.